BenTaleb-Mehdi/BenTaleb-Mehdi/README.md

 💻 A passionate Web Developer focused on building powerful and user-friendly websites.
 🌱 Currently improving my skills in **PHP**, **JavaScript**, and the **Laravel framework**.
-🚀 Working on projects like: School Dashboard + a small SaaS.
+🚀 Working on projects like: Managmment dashboard and My portfolio Pro .
 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/mehdi-bentaleb-25814a355/)

 ---